twitter/pelikan/docs/coding_style.rst

 ======

 - Use ``snake_case`` for the names of variables, functions, and files.
-- Use your own judgement when you name variables and be as spartan as possible.
+- Use your own judgement when you name variables and be as spartan as possible, abbreviation is common in C.
   For example, do not use a name like ``this_variable_is_a_temporary_counter``.